Unknown Pleasures

 Unknown Pleasures still has a timelessness about it, and for all its solemn qualities it’s hardly a dirge.
 The album is exploratory in every sense of the word.
 It still feels brave in that sense.
 We’re accustomed to loneliness in pop music nowadays, but it wasn’t always so common.
 Joy Division brought misery to the masses in a way few have matched since.

-Favourite tracks // Day of the Lords Wilderness New Dawn Fades
+1. Day of the Lords

 Andrew